graphql/graphql-spec/spec/Section 2 -- Language.md

 Before and after every lexical token may be any amount of ignored tokens including {WhiteSpace} and {Comment}.
-No ignored regions of a source document are significant, however ignored source characters may appear within a lexical token in a significant way, for example a {String} may contain white space characters.
+No ignored regions of a source document are significant, however otherwise ignored source characters may appear within a lexical token in a significant way, for example a {StringValue} may contain white space characters and commas.

 No characters are ignored while parsing a given token, as an example no white space characters are permitted between the characters defining a